-Once Prospect is open, either drag and drop a SketchUp file into the dropzone or find and upload your file by clicking “Browse.”
-Once the file is selected, click “Launch” and get ready to go into VR!
+Once Prospect is open and your VR headset is plugged in and ready to go, either drag and drop a SketchUp file into the dropzone or find and upload your file by clicking “Browse.”

-When you’re ready to go inside the model at 1:1 scale, select “Navigate” on the menu to teleport yourself in.
-You can now explore your model and begin immersive review.
+When you’re ready to go inside the model at 1:1 scale, select “Navigate” on the menu to teleport yourself to any point on the model.
+You can now explore your model and begin your architectural VR walkthrough.

 In-VR Tools for Immersive Review

-We’ve designed several tools to help produce actionable next steps and valuable design insights from your time spent reviewing your model in-VR.
+Prospect has many tools to help you produce actionable next steps and valuable design insights from your time spent reviewing your model in VR.